jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 Simulator | We developed a data simulator to test the solution and created a set of tests Storage of the data | We sent all the data to the Azure Tables storage to build the ML model

-One week after, we did the last two days:

 Day 4 | *Improve security using IoT Hub*
 --- | ---
 IoT Hub | Replaced the code that connected directly to the Azure Storage to enhance the security using IoT Hub.
 We also connected an Intel Genuino 101 with enviromental sensor to improve the data model